Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Data Availability

 \section{Data Availability}

-We support open science and open data policies and have therefore made all our data and analysis code publicly available on the GitLab page of the Kapteyn Astronomical Insitute.
+We support open science and open data policies and have therefore made all our data and analysis code publicly available on the GitLab page of the Kapteyn Astronomical Institute.
 The repository includes detailed walkthroughs of the data reduction and main algorithms.
-It is located at \url{https://gitlab.astro.rug.nl/born/ProjectNewton}.
+It can be found at \url{https://gitlab.astro.rug.nl/born/ProjectNewton}.